OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/machine.md

 * [Binaries available for gfortran](https://gcc.gnu.org/wiki/GFortranBinaries) - access to various `gfortran` distributions
 * [mingw-w64](http://mingw-w64.org/doku.php) - newer MinGW for Windows 64-bit, can also compile 32-bit executables

-The following sections are included in this documentation:
+The following sections are included in this documentation.
+**The choice of development environment by the software developer will drive many other configuration steps.
+AGAIN, MinGW IS THE INITIAL FOCUS.**

 * [Linux](#linux)
 * [Windows](#windows)